 Ladybug: Profile and Information

 The Ladybug is a small insect with a huge personality.
-There’s hardly anywhere in the world that The Ladybug isn’t admired.
-This is an insect both the old and young are able to recognize easily.
+There’s hardly anywhere in the world that the Ladybug isn’t admired.
+This is an insect both the old and young can recognize easily.

 Despite the name (Ladybug), they have both males and females.
-The insect can be identified by their bright red matched with several black spots.
+The insects can be identified by their bright red and several black spots.

-There are as much as 5,000 species of Ladybug, which would explain the variations you see.
+There are as many as 5,000 species of Ladybug, which would explain the variations you see.

 Description

-Their tiny short legs allow them to crawl and climb around with ease.
+Their tiny, short legs allow them to crawl and climb around easily.
 They also possess long antennae.

-Unfortunately, they are not able to blend in with their surroundings because of their bright colors and spots.
+Unfortunately, they cannot blend in with their surroundings because of their bright colors and spots.

 This makes it easy for predators to spot them quickly.